 TT: People read fiction to escape, so I try to give them the trifecta of escaping to intriguing situations, with interesting people, in cool places.
 This tends to include both a city and a building in my novels.
 Usually the building is the wealthy protagonist’s home or office.
 For setting, I’ve used Monaco/Monte Carlo in a couple of my books because it’s such an exotic city, with so much wealth and beauty plus gambling, yachting, and racing.
 Who wouldn’t want to spend time there?

-CA: Years ago, a friend and I drove the Monaco Grand Prix route two days after the race was held in the city.
+Years ago, a friend and I drove the Monaco Grand Prix route two days after the race was held in the city.
 We careened around streets literally wrapped in mattresses, under the famous pink castle and past the casino!

-But seriously, you can invite any author, living or dead, to dinner at your home.
+CA: You can invite any author, living or dead, to dinner at your home.
 What are you serving and what will the conversation be about?

 TT: I like to think big, so I’d invite the author of the Bible (I know, I know.
 But I can’t think of a more fascinating conversation.)
 Second choice would be Plato because there would just be so much to talk about (I was a philosophy major.)
 If we stick to the living I’d go with Ken Follett because he’s the fiction writer I admire most and I’d just love to discuss his work with him.